-The Tombee home was kept by the government and used as an agricultural school to educate Freedmen, according to a history of the property by Brown Land + Plantation Advisors and Wise Batten Inc., which handled the listing.
+The Tombee home was kept by the government and used as an agricultural school to educate Freedmen, according to a history of the property by Brown Land + Plantation Advisors and Wise Batten Inc., which is handling the listing.

 In 1971, James Williams bought the former plantation property and restored it.
-The site was previously owned by a Nashville, Tenn.-based firm called Tombee LLC, which bought the island property in September 2020 for \$1.3 million, according to Beaufort County land records.
-The property listing said the previous owners had been restoring the house.
+The site is currently owned by a Nashville, Tenn.-based firm called Tombee LLC, which bought it in September 2020 for \$1.3 million, according to Beaufort County land records.
+The property listing says the current owners have been restoring the house.